 The question of available space and tip clearance is a bit complex, and requires some additional information, and ultimately a judgment call.

-Minimal tip clearance has little effect on performance of a propeller.
+Minimal tip clearance has little effect on the performance of a propeller.

 The real reason for tip clearance is to reduce noise and vibration created when the vortices coming off the blade tip reach the hull.